hlpangaa/nft-ticketing-main/README.md

 # dApp for NFT Ticketing
 This page is the main page for others Sub-repositories.
 Frontend is hosted Vercel (https://nextjs-nft-ticketing-mui.vercel.app).
 The backend is only implemented in Goerli Testnet with [NFT Marketplace](https://goerli.etherscan.io/address/0x879f5a1608e4CEd89766a6A2e1051Fd7e1B13698) and [EventFactory](https://goerli.etherscan.io/address/0x6962d60830947e32d3D22bED3542E9e846CD3F01) right now.
+The Factory contract will generate EventContract instance using createEvent() function.
+Here is an example of [EventContract](https://goerli.etherscan.io/token/0xddf06971c21b916e912a474031daf5a08140a5d3) Template.
+The Event metadata will be stored in infura IPFS.
+Here is an example of [URI](https://gateway.pinata.cloud/ipfs/QmNMsrAEvpZFx7SXThYVZ5BiVw6nt4h9tgeUZmnZFxjJ6j) template.
+Our schema of graphQL is defined in [here](https://github.com/hlpangaa/subgraph-nft-ticketing/blob/main/schema.graphql).
+The queries used by frontend is [here](https://github.com/hlpangaa/nextjs-nft-ticketing-mui/blob/main/constants/subgraphQueries.js).

 To use the service, install metamask in your OS.
 Connect to Wallet and change the network to Goerli.

 ## Sub-repositories
 Backend (https://github.com/hlpangaa/hardhat-nft-ticketing)